Brazil President Visits To Weigh Iran's Options

-Secretary HILLARY CLINTON (Department of State): Contrary to recent suggestions, Iran has not indicated any interest in or accepted the standing offer of the P5-Plus-1 to discuss international concerns over its nuclear program.
+HILLARY CLINTON: Contrary to recent suggestions, Iran has not indicated any interest in or accepted the standing offer of the P5-Plus-1 to discuss international concerns over its nuclear program.
 Rather, Iran's senior officials continue to say they will not talk about their nuclear program with us.

-Ms. SUSAN RICE (U.S. Ambassador to U.N.): I think the progress that the P5 is making, in fact, perhaps strengthens President Lula's hand as he delivers a message in Tehran that we hope will be, pressure is mounting.
+SUSAN RICE: I think the progress that the P5 is making, in fact, perhaps strengthens President Lula's hand as he delivers a message in Tehran that we hope will be, pressure is mounting.
 Iran continues to have a choice.
 Assuming it continues to make the wrong choices, that pressure will intensify.

-Professor ABBAS MILANI (Director, Iran Studies, Stanford University): They have essentially based their entire foreign policy strategy on the idea that they can use China, Russia and now Brazil and Turkey to break any international resolution against them.
+ABBAS MILANI: They have essentially based their entire foreign policy strategy on the idea that they can use China, Russia and now Brazil and Turkey to break any international resolution against them.

-Mr. MUHAMMAD SAHIMI (Tehran Bureau): They don't want any new sanctions because they know that it will worsen the already bad economic situation in Iran.
+MUHAMMAD SAHIMI: They don't want any new sanctions because they know that it will worsen the already bad economic situation in Iran.
 And that, together with the political unhappiness and repression, that would make the situation very explosive.